ChristianGoueguel/specProc/README.md

 ### Peaks fitting

-Fitting of laser-induced breakdown spectroscopy (LIBS) spectral line is very important for accurate quantitative analysis.
-As such, the Gaussian, the Lorentzian and the Voigt functions are often used to fit LIBS spectral lines.
+Fitting of laser-induced breakdown spectroscopy (LIBS) spectral lines is very important for accurate quantitative analysis.
+As such, the Gaussian, Lorentzian and Voigt profile functions are often used to fit the spectral lines.
 The idea of curve fitting is to find a mathematical model that fits your data.
-We assume that you have theoretical reasons for picking a function of a certain form.
-The curve fit finds the specific coefficients (parameters) which make that function match your data as closely as possible.
-For non-linear least-squares data fitting, Igor uses the Levenberg-Marquardt algorithm to search for the minimum value of chisquare.
-Chi-square defines a surface in a multidimensional error space.
-The search process involves starting with an initial guess at the coefficient values.
-Starting from the initial guesses, Igor searches for the minimum value by travelling down hill from the starting point on the chi-square surface.
+It is assumed that you have theoretical or experimental reasons for picking a function of a certain profile.
+The `peakfit` function finds the specific parameters which make that function match your data as closely as possible.

+`peakfit` is based on the `minpack.lm::nlsLM` function that uses the Levenberg-Marquardt algorithm for searching the minimum value of the residuals sum square.
+The search process involves starting with an initial guess at the parameters values.